 Aftermarket Items not manufactured by the OFM, and/or bearing identifying marks of a different OFM.
 Aim / Aiming Aligning the barrel of a firearm at targets.
-Allied Equipment Magazines, speed loaders and/or their respective retention devices (including magnets).
 Attempt at (COF) The period from issuance of the Start Signal to when the competitor indicates that he has finished shooting, in response to Rule 8.3.6.
+Barricade Stop A device fitted to a firearm, the primary purpose of which is to increase stability on a barricade or another prop while firing shots.
 Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
 Bullet The projectile in a round intended to strike a target.
 Caliber The diameter of a bullet measured in millimeters (or thousandths of an inch).
 Cartridge case The main body of a round, which contains all component parts.
 Chamber Safety Flag A brightly colored device, no part of which resembles a round or any part thereof.
 The flag must be incapable of being inserted into a firearm which has a loaded chamber and must, while fitted, prevent a round from being inserted into the chamber.
 The flag must have an integral tab or ribbon clearly protruding from the firearm.
-Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise (usually by diverting away escaping gasses).
-Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
+Compensator · · · · · · · · · · · · · · · · · · · - away escaping gasses).
+Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when the action of a firearm is being manually retracted, when a round is dropped).
 Discharge See Shot.
 Downrange The general area of a stage, shooting bay or range, where the muzzle of a firearm may be safely pointed during a course of fire and/or where bullets are intended or are likely to impact.
-Draw (Drawing) The act of removing a handgun from its holster.
-A draw is deemed to have ended when the handgun has cleared the holster.
-Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
+Dry firing • • ammunition.
 Dummy Ammunition Includes practice or training rounds, blanks, snap caps and empty cases.
-Engage Firing a shot at a target.
+Firing a shot at a target.
 Firing a shot at, but missing, a target is not a "failure to engage".
 The malfunction of a firearm or a round which prevents a shot being fired, is deemed to be a "failure to engage".
-The competitor's face, chest and toes are all facing uprange.
-False start Beginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4).
+Face, (facing) uprange The competitor's face, chest and toes are all facing uprange.
+Beginning an attempt at a COF prior to the Start Signal (see Rule 8.3.4).